EU citizens studying in Sweden

 When entering Sweden, you need a valid passport or ID card showing your citizenship.

 As an EU citizen, you can move to Sweden without applying for any kind of permit.
 If you are planning to stay for more than three months, you must register your right of residence.
 You cannot register before coming to Sweden.

 As an EU citizen, you are entitled to start studying as soon as you enter Sweden.
 You do not have to wait until you have registered or received approval of registration.

 If you have right of residence you also have a right to work alongside your studies.

 If you are an EU citizen and studying in Sweden but living in another EU country to which you return at least once a week, you do not need to register in Sweden.

 If you are living in Sweden but studying in another country, you must register your right of residence as a person with sufficient means.

-Citizens of Nordic countriesCitizens of Denmark, Finland, Norway and Iceland may live in Sweden without registering or obtaining a residence permit.
+Citizens of Denmark, Finland, Norway and Iceland may live in Sweden without registering or obtaining a residence permit.
 Registering with the Swedish Tax Agency is good enough.

 You can apply for a residence permit if you are a citizen of Switzerland.
-For additional information, see the page entitled Citizens of Switzerland.
+For additional information, see the page entitled Swiss citizens.

 If you have lived in an EU country but are not an EU citizen you may under some circumstances be granted status as a long-term resident of that country.
 You will then have rights similar to those of EU citizens.